Earthquakes on May 1, 2026

 16.5 km---✓ ReviewedUSGS →

-On May 1, 2026 at 22:07 UTC, a magnitude 2.0 earthquake struck 54 km SW of Unalaska, Alaska.
+Seismographs logged a magnitude 2.0 earthquake 54 km SW of Unalaska, Alaska with origin time 22:07 UTC on May 1, 2026.
 This event falls inside the aftershock decay of a nearby magnitude 2.3 earthquake that occurred about 15 hours earlier.
 The hypocenter lay at 16.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 53.487°N, -167.051°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01